nestauk/asf_exploration/exploration_recc_complaints/README.md

 Run `python3 /exploration_recc_complaints/top_ngrams_analysis.py` to analyse top tokens and n-grams in complaints data.
 Outputs can be seen under `/asf_exploration/exploration_recc_complaints/outputs/figures`

+- **RECC complaints data**

+Jupyter notebook `RECC complaints data` allows you to take a look a the raw and processed datasets.

 ## Set up 🛠️
 Open your terminal and follow the instructions:
 1. **Clone this repo:** `git clone git@github.com:nestauk/asf_exploration.git`